PotDeCannabis/pAmunation/README.md

 #### This script need ESX Framework

 #### How to start this resource ?
-   - Add this line to server.cfg `ensure pAmunationjob`
+   - Add this line to server.cfg `ensure pAmunation`

 Preview: https://youtu.be/4JvrVv4T1cM